 Spa Bernard offers a private experience that can be enjoyed as a couple or, in my case, alone.
 You know me, I like to fly solo!

 I learned from the spa attendant that people have been partaking in beer since the Middle Ages.
 She went on to explain that a beer bath has tons of health benefits including helping your body with detoxification, increased blood circulation, calming of the nervous system, relief of joint pain, smooth skin, and more.
-As I mentioned in my seven months in Berlin update, I’d been feeling pretty stressed around that time, so the beer bath was the perfect solution to relax and just have fun.
+I’d been feeling pretty stressed around this time, so the beer bath was the perfect solution to relax and just have fun.

 The Beer Bath